-UpLift restructuring action costs were \$25 million in 2023, which are recorded in Selling, general and administrative in the Consolidated Statements of Operations.
-We also incurred \$16 million of UpLift transformation costs in 2023, primarily consulting and incremental personnel costs, which are recorded in Other income (expense), net in the Consolidated Statements of Operations.
+UpLift restructuring costs were \$31 million and \$25 million in 2024 and 2023, respectively.
+We also incurred \$65 million and \$16 million of UpLift transformation costs in 2024 and 2023, respectively, which are primarily for consultants, third-party service providers and personnel focused on designing and implementing a centralized service delivery model that supports our new organizational structure, including the standardization of our supply chain and digital technology procurement.
+These costs are recorded in Other income (expense), net in the Consolidated Statements of Operations.

-Other restructuring action costs were \$42 million in 2023 and included \$38 million of costs related to 2023 actions and \$4 million of costs related to 2022 actions.
+Other restructuring action costs were \$40 million in 2024 and included \$24 million of costs related to 2024 actions and \$16 million of costs related to 2023 actions.

 Most of the expected restructuring charges will require cash payments, which we have funded and expect to continue to fund with cash generated from operations.
-The table below presents approximate cash outflows related to the restructuring actions during the year ended December 31, 2023, and the expected cash payments to complete the actions announced:
+The table below presents approximate cash outflows related to the restructuring actions during 2024, and the expected cash payments to complete the actions announced:

-(dollars in millions) UpLif t Actions Other Actions otal cturing Cash outflows during the year ended December 31, 2023 \$ 12 \$ 47 \$ 59 Expected cash payments remaining to complete actions announced 38 65 103
+(dollars in millions) UpLift Actions Other Actions To Restruc Cash outflows during the year ended December 31, 2024 \$ 31 \$ 34 \$ 65 Expected cash payments remaining to complete actions announced 37 53 90

-The approved UpLift restructuring actions are expected to generate approximately \$50 million in annual recurring savings by 2025, primarily in Selling, general and administrative expenses, and of which approximately \$5 million was realized during the year ended December 31, 2023.
+The approved UpLift restructuring actions are expected to generate approximately \$80 million in annual recurring savings by the end of 2025, primarily in Selling, general and administrative expenses, and of which approximately \$39 million was realized during 2024.

-For other restructuring actions, we generally expect to achieve annual recurring savings within the two-year period subsequent to initiating the actions, including \$42 million for the 2023 actions and \$63 million for the 2022 actions, of which approximately \$15 million was realized for the 2023 actions and \$63 million for the 2022 actions during the year ended December 31, 2023.
+For other restructuring actions, we generally expect to achieve annual recurring savings within the two-year period subsequent to initiating the actions, including \$45 million for the 2024 actions and \$42 million for the 2023 actions, split evenly in Cost of Products and Services Sold and in Selling, general and administrative expenses.
+Approximately \$50 million of savings was realized for the 2024 and 2023 actions during 2024.

-For additional discussion of restructuring and transformation costs, see "Note 16: Restructuring and Transformation Costs" in Item 8 in this Form 10-K
+For additional discussion of restructuring and transformation costs, see "Note 16: Restructuring and Transformation Costs" in Item 8 in this Form 10-K.